mszekalski/Weather-App/README.md

 ## Thoughts and Future Development

+#### Responsive Design

+While daunting at first I found implementing the responsive design fairly easy.
+I used a simply media query to adjust the CSS styling and content of my application which allowed me to adjust the content appropriatly.

 #### Expanded Details

 In the future I would like to add some additional components to my application, specifically a modal overlay so that a user could click on a day of the week and get more details about that day's weather.

-#### Delegation of Responsiblities

-The biggest technical challenge in designing the two models was thoughtfully delegating responsibilities.
-Both the Doctor and Appointment model make an effort to encapsulate repsonsbility, although in the Appointment#not_overlapped? method I found it necessary to get information from the Doctor model.
+My design decision in making each WeatherItem a React component that contains data for itself allows me to implement this very easily.